 Homelessness is one of the most visible outcomes of an unaffordable or inaccessible housing market.
 Over the past eight years, the City has taken a number of actions to increase housing affordability, including facilitating the provision of 128 new supportive housing units, permitting rooming houses in residential areas and allowing secondary suites in most single-family dwellings.

 While these efforts have been steps in a positive direction, the City does not currently have an overall guiding policy document to coordinate and prioritize our efforts towards greater housing affordability of both market and non-market housing.

 On 24-APR-17, Council approved the Terms of Reference for the Affordable Housing Strategy.
-By working with our government and non-profit partners through the planning process, the Strategy will identify current housing needs, priority areas and options for action.
-The final document will set the priorities for the City of Nanaimo for 2017-2027 to address non-market and market housing affordability across the housing continuum and will include an implementation plan identifying short, medium and long-term actions.
+By working with our government and non-profit partners through the planning process, the Strategy identifies current housing needs, priority areas and options for action.
+The final document sets priorities for the City of Nanaimo for 2017-2027 to address non-market and market housing affordability across the housing continuum and will include an implementation plan identifying short, medium and long-term actions.